-- Advising on applicable legislation and regulation; - reviewing and / or drafting non- standard contracts and related documentation (including amendments to existing contracts) applicable to the Group; - periodically reviewing the standard contractual documentation of the Bank; - advising on matters involving legal risk and drafting formal communication relating to legal claims involving the Group and

-• Managing and providing legal advice in respect of any actual or threatened litigation against the Bank, or brought (or proposed to be brought) by the Group against any other party.
+- Advising on applicable legislation and regulation; - reviewing and / or drafting non- standard contracts and related documentation (including amendments to existing contracts) applicable to the Group; - periodically reviewing the standard contractual documentation of the Bank; - advising on matters involving legal risk and drafting formal communication relating to legal claims involving the Group and - Managing and providing legal advice in respect of any actual or threatened litigation against the Bank, or brought (or proposed to be brought) by the Group against any other party.

-There are no material litigations / claims against the Group as at 31 December 2020.
+There are no material litigations / claims against the Group as at 31 December 2021.

-The Group continuously strives to improve the level of compliance in all its activities.
+The Group continuously strives to improve the level of Compliance in all its activities.
 The Group has an independent Compliance function that reports to the Audit and Compliance Committee.
-The Compliance function acts as a focal point for appropriate coordination and dissemination of regulatory correspondence and rulebook updates, and strives to adopt best practice in compliance governance and management.
-Also, the Compliance Department, has the responsibility to through its monitoring programs, regularly assesses the adequacy and effectiveness of the measures and procedures put in place and the actions taken to address any deficiencies in the Bank's compliance with its obligations; and advises and assists the relevant persons responsible for carrying out regulated activities to comply with the stated obligations under the regulatory system.
+The Compliance function acts as a focal point for appropriate coordination and dissemination of regulatory correspondence and rulebook updates, and strives to adopt best practice in Compliance, Governance and Control.
+Also, the Compliance Department, has the responsibility through its monitoring programs, to regularly assesses the adequacy and effectiveness of the measures and procedures put in place and the actions taken to address any deficiencies in the Bank's compliance with its obligations; and advises and assists the responsible business areas and personnel for carrying out appropriate regulated activities.

-Implementing appropriate systems, processes and controls to combat Anti-money Laundering (AML) and Terrorist Financing activities form an important activity of the AML Unit within the compliance function.
+Implementing appropriate systems, processes and controls to combat Anti-Money Laundering (AML) and Terrorist Financing activities form an important activity of the AML Unit within the Compliance function.
 The Group has deployed a risk based automated transaction monitoring system and implemented relevant procedures and controls to facilitate appropriate monitoring and detection mechanism.
 The Group also has appropriate AML and Compliance policies and monitoring programs.
 These policies are reviewed and updated annually and approved by the BOD.
-The Bank's anti-money laundering measures are regularly audited by the internal auditors who report to the Audit & Compliance Committee of the BOD.
-Additionally, the Bank's AML measures are audited by independent external auditors every year and their reports are submitted to the CBB.
-The Central Bank also performs periodic inspections of the Bank's compliance with anti-money laundering regulations.
+The Group's anti-money laundering measures are regularly audited by the internal auditors who report to the Audit & Compliance Committee of the BOD.
+Additionally, the Bank's AML measures are reviewed by independent external auditors every year and their agreed-upon procedures reports are submitted to the CBB.
+The CBB also performs periodic inspections of the Bank's compliance with anti-money laundering regulations.